Skip to main content

 Overview

-The field of physics is an exciting window into the creativity and wisdom of God in the world.
-In BJU’s physics program you’ll explore what matter and energy are, and how they act and react under various conditions.
+In the field of physics, you’ll experience an exciting perspective of God’s creativity and wisdom by studying the inner workings of the natural world.
+Explore what matter and energy are and how they act and react under various conditions.

 Program